 The cartoons may depict some of the ethnic and racial prejudices that were commonplace in American society.
 These depictions were false then and are still false today.
 While they do not represent the WB view of society, these cartoons are being presented as they were originally created, because to do otherwise would be the same as to claim these prejudices never existed.
 Speedy's signature catchphrase is what attracts most viewers to watch this little rodent cause havoc and save the day.
 His first appearance came in 1953 with the cartoon "Cat-Tails for Two," and he was still around 50 years later: in 2003, he appeared in the movie Loony Tunes: Back in Action

 , in which he mocked his politically incorrect origins.
 More recently, he has appeared in video games and music videos and is a regular on Latin American television.

-Speedy Gonzales has come a long way in the last 50 years.
+Speedy Gonzales has come a long way since the 1950s.
 From being represented as a racist farce of the Mexican identity to becoming a defender and icon for Hispanics, this is a case where the perception of race has been inverted.
-Today, Speedy Gonzales is a considered a hero to many Hispanics because of his intelligence, sense of justice, and sense of humor.
-What will be interesting is if an image of Hispanics be portrayed in the media in the future without including racial stereotypes.
+Today, many Hispanics see Speedy Gonzales as a hero because of his intelligence, sense of justice, and sense of humor.
+It will be interesting to see if, in the future, an image of Hispanics will be portrayed in the media without including racial stereotypes.

 Hola Pussycat!
 Are you looking for a nice mouse dinner?

-Holy Frijols, that thing runs faster than me!.
+Holy frijoles, that thing runs faster than me!